Exponential Euler method for stiff stochastic differential equations with additive fractional Brownian noise: Introduction

-where the stochastic processes $ B^{H}_i, i=1, .. ,m,$ are independent two-sided fBms (i.\,e.,\ defined for all $ t\in \mathbb{R} $) with Hurst parameter $ \frac{1}{2}<H<1 $ (the quadratic variation vanishes), $ f\in C([t_0,T]\times\mathbb{R}^\SDEdim,\mathbb{R}^\SDEdim) $, $A\in\mathbb{R}^{\SDEdim,\SDEdim}$ and $ b_i:[t_0,T]\to \mathbb{R}^{\SDEdim}$ for $i=1, .. ,m$, $\SDEdim\in\mathbb{N}$. \Cref{s1} is considered as a pathwise Riemann-Stieltjes integral equation.
-Note that the existence of a unique stationary and attracting solution for SDE \eqref{s1} with Hurst parameter $ H> \frac{1}{2} $ follows from \cite{MR2095071}.
-As $f$ can also contain linear parts, the choice of $A$ and $f$ in representation \eqref{s1} is not unique for given $g$.
-We are interested in the case that the drift term $g(t,U_t)$ in \eqref{s1} is stiff, and $A$ and $f$ can be chosen such that only the linear part $ AU_t $ is stiff, i.\,e.,\ $|A|(T-t_0)\gg1$ and $\mu[A](T-t_0)\ll|A|(T-t_0)$ where $ |\cdot| $ denotes the Euclidean norm and $\mu(\cdot)$ is the corresponding logarithmic matrix norm, see e.g.\ \cite{dekker84sor,strehmel2012numerik}, while the nonlinear part $ f(t,U_t) $ is non-stiff.
+We are interested in the case that the drift term $g(t,U_t)$ in \eqref{s1} is stiff, and $A$ and $f$ can be chosen such that only the linear part $ AU_t $ is stiff, i.\,e.,\ $|A|(T-t_0)\gg1$ and $\mu[A](T-t_0)\ll|A|(T-t_0)$ where $ |\cdot| $ denotes the Euclidean norm and $\mu(\cdot)$ is the corresponding logarithmic matrix norm, see e.g.\ \cite{dekker84sor,strehmel2012numerik}, while th{e nonlinear part $ f(t,U_t) $ is non-stiff.
 This type of problem often arises from spatial approximations of stochastic partial differential equations by Galerkin, finite difference, or finite element approximations \cite{MR3554794, MR3651090}, where $A$ could e.\,g.\ correspond to the discretized differential operator in space.
 Note however that the concrete choice of $A$ has significant influence on the long time integration error.
 In the situation that there is no noise, exponential integrators have been proven to be a very interesting class of numerical time integration methods \cite{hochbruck10ei}, as they handle the stiff part exactly and can thus be stable even when being explicit.

 In this paper, we will extend one of the most straightforward exponential schemes, the exponential Euler scheme, to the SDE driven by fractional Brownian motion \eqref{s1}.
-Then it will be proved that by avoiding the presence of $|A|$ in any error bound, the (stiff) convergence rate of this method is close to the Hurst parameter $H$.
+In contrast to other explicit schemes that are applicable to \eqref{s1}, like the (standard) Euler method (\cite{neuenkirch06oao}) or Milstein type schemes (\cite{nourdin05sda}), the exponential Euler method does not suffer from severe step size restrictions when applied to stiff SDEs, which can make the aforementioned methods in practice unusable.
+The price for this is that one needs to calculate matrix exponentials and simulate the appearing stochastic integrals (see \cref{pre}).
+We will prove that by avoiding the presence of $|A|$ in any error bound, the (stiff) convergence rate of the exponential Euler scheme can be shown to equal the Hurst parameter $H$.

 In the second part of the paper, the pathwise stability properties of the established scheme are considered.
 There are very few papers dealing specifically with the stability of numerical schemes for nonlinear SDEs driven by fBm.
 Some related papers look at a similar issue for nonlinear SDEs driven by Brownian motion; see \cite{caraballo06tpn,MR2543841}.
 These papers discuss the implicit Euler-Maruyama method and find that it has a unique stochastic stationary solution that attracts all other solutions pathwise in the pullback and the forward sense.